Sandakan: History

 The prosperity of Sandakan as the capital of North Borneo was however ended when the Japanese occupied the town on 19 January 1942.
 During their occupation, the Japanese restored the town's previous name, Elopura and established a prisoner of war camp to hold their captive enemies.
 Allied planes started to raid Sandakan in September 1944.
 As the Japanese feared further retaliation from the Allied forces, they began to move all prisoners and forced them to march to Ranau.
 Thousands of British and Australian soldiers lost their lives during this forced march in addition to Javanese labourers from the Dutch East Indies.
 Only six Australian soldiers survived from this camp, all after escaping.
 Sandakan was completely destroyed both by bombing from Allied forces and by the Japanese occupation.

 At the end of the war, the British North Borneo Company returned to administer the town but were unable to finance the costs of reconstruction.
 They gave control of North Borneo to the British Crown on 15 July 1946.
 The new colonial government chose to move the capital of North Borneo to Jesselton instead of rebuilding it as the cost of reconstruction was higher due to the damage.
 Although Sandakan was no longer the administrative capital, it still remained as the "economic capital" with its port activities related to the export of timber and other agricultural products in the east coast.
-To improve the facilities, the Crown Colony administration designed a plan, later known as the "Colonial Office Reconstruction and Development Plan for North Borneo: 1948–1955”.
+To improve the facilities, the Crown Colony administration designed a plan, later known as the "Colonial Office Reconstruction and Development Plan for North Borneo: 1948–1955".
 This plan established the Sandakan Fisheries Department in April 1948.
 As a first step towards the development of Sandakan's fishing industry, the Crown Colony devised the "Young Working Plan" through the "Colonial Development and Welfare Scheme".
 Through this plan, the British administration were given the responsibility to import basic materials from Hong Kong for fishermen and distribute the materials at a price lower than the one offered by the capitalists.
 As a result, Hong Kong towkays (bosses) were involved with the fishing industry in Sandakan.

 Government and international relations

 The town has twin town arrangements with Burwood, Australia and Zamboanga, Philippines.

 The town is administered by the Sandakan Municipal Council (Majlis Perbandaran Sandakan).
-The current President of Sandakan Municipal Council is Benedict Asmat, who took over from Wong Foo Tin in December 2021.
+The current President of Sandakan Municipal Council is Walter Kenson, who took over from Henry Idol in February 2025.
 The area under the jurisdiction of the Sandakan District covers the town area (46 square miles), half-town area (56 square miles), rural areas and islands (773 square miles) with all the total area are 875 square miles.